christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 Two instant superpowers:

-1. All minority civil-rights protections now apply to you: “I’m Celto-Germanic, not White” → sue the employer or college forcing you into the White checkbox.
+1. All minority civil-rights protections now apply to you: "I’m Celto-Germanic, not White" → sue the employer or college forcing you into the White checkbox.

-2. Every self-appointed White spokesperson loses all power: HR drones, DEI deans, politicians, academics — their entire moral authority comes from representing “Whiteness.”.
+2. Every self-appointed White spokesperson loses all power: HR drones, DEI deans, politicians, academics — their entire moral authority comes from representing "Whiteness".
 Atomize and they’re suddenly talking to no one.

-Counter-script when they pull the “as a White person” move:
+Counter-script when they pull the "as a White person" move:

-- “You identifying as White is as legitimate as me identifying as green or purple.”
+- "You identifying as White is as legitimate as me identifying as green or purple".
-- “You represent yourself.
-You don’t speak for me.”
+- "You represent yourself.
+You don’t speak for me".
-- “I’m not White.
-I’m Celto-Germanic.”
+- "I’m not White.
+I’m Celto-Germanic".
-- “We are not the same.”
+- "We are not the same".

 **Conclusion**